marcusgia2505/classsExGameInstructions/docs/Develop.rst

    :width: 15px

 Define stages
 ==============

-Stages are points of synchronisation in a game.
+Stages are points of synchronization in a game.
 Synchronization means that for the next stage to begin, all elements of the previous stage must have been finalized.
-Generally, the input phase is one stage and the results or output phase is a different stage, as the output can only be displayed after all participants have entered their input.
+Generally, the input phase is one stage and the results phase is a different stage, as the output can only be displayed after all participants have entered their input.
 Each stage consists of one or more elements.
 Stages are ordered in tabs in a horizontal way in classEx.
-The first tab is not a stage before shows the options for assignment of roles and groups.
+The first tab is not a stage before shows the options for :ref:`Develop:Assignment and Matching` of roles, treatments and groups.

 .. image:: _static/Stage.PNG
     :alt:  300px

-    In the [[editing Mode]], you can choose to give the stages names instead if numbers in order to identify them more easily.
+You can choose to give the stages names instead if numbers in order to identify them more easily.
 To give them a name, simply enter it in the box.

 Rounds